ImEden6/campsite-fyp/readme.md

 # Campsite Management System - Project Overview

 ## Introduction
-This project is a comprehensive **Campsite Management System** designed to handle various aspects of campsite operations for staff and administrators.
+This project is a comprehensive **Campsite Management System** designed to handle various aspects of campsite operations for staff, administrators, and customers.
 It features booking management, site management, equipment rentals, and user administration with a modern frontend built with React and a shared library for types and schemas.

 ## Technology Stack